-Some codes contain a coin flipper that you can use when a card or effect tells you to flip a coin.
+Some codes contain a coin flipper has been flipped that you can use when a card or effect tells you to flip a coin.

-Battle Timer
+· Battle Timer

 Some codes contain a battle timer that you can use to play timed matches.
-The battle timer times all parts of a game, except for mandatory end-of-turn effects like Poison damage.
+The battle timer fimes all parts of a game, except for mandatory end-of-turn effects like Poison dámage.
 Use the L and R buttons on the Game Boy Advance to start or stop the timer.